SCrocetti/Arduino/projects/08-Snake_game/README.md

 ## Pending Features

 1. Create new circuit schemma with the buttons
+2. Add a pause/start and reset buttons
+3. Add an extra shift register
-2. Create the PCB design for the display and shiftregister
+4. Create the PCB design for the display and the shift registers
-3. Create the PCB design for the controller
+5. Create the PCB design for the controller
-4. Create a 3d print for the controller casing
+6. Create a 3d print for the controller casing